 Fifth Harmony announced the group was going on an indefinite hiatus on Monday, March 19.
-The group's breakup reminded a lot of fans of One Direction's breakup in 2016, seeing as both of the groups' respective splits started when one member left the group (Zayn Malik in 2015, and Camila Cabello in 2016), and the remaining members of the groups announced their splits about a year after.
+The group's breakup reminded a lot of fans of One Direction's breakup in 2016, seeing as both of the groups' respective splits happened after one member left the group (Zayn Malik left 1D in 2015, and Camila Cabello left 5H in 2016), and the remaining members of the groups announced their split about a year after.
 So why did Fifth Harmony break up?
 Lauren Jauregui opened up about the split to Playboy in an interview published on Monday, March 26.

 She told the outlet that being part of a group and becoming successful at such a young age affected their individual artistry.
 "We tried our best to be ourselves," she said, "[but] we were also adolescents.
 So, you have to think about who you were at that age and being thrown in front of cameras."